de-luca/Thingy/README.md

 ## Add users

-You'll need to manually add your users in the file `/db/users`
+You'll need to manually add your users in the table `user` (check [this article](https://devcenter.heroku.com/articles/heroku-postgresql) for informations using Heroku).
-Users entry should be like:
-`{"_id":"theusernamegoeshere","pass":"thehashedpasswordgoesthere"}`

 Here is the node script used to generate the hashed password:
 ```js